Japan two-party politics in doubt as drubbing of Democrats looms

 "Whatever a candidate's ability and activities, it was not enough ...
 We can expect very tough results in the upper house and after that, it's hard to know what will happen."

-The prospect has some pundits forecasting that the DPJ, founded in 1998 by a core of centre-left lawmakers, might fade away or try to regroup under a new banner.
+The prospect has some pundits forecasting that the DPJ, founded in 1998 by a core of center-left lawmakers, might fade away or try to regroup under a new banner.

 "The label has become so tarnished that those who are able to win ... may be tempted to found a new party," said Sophia University political science professor Koichi Nakano.